modular-component/website/docs/reference.md

 :::ref
 This type is mostly used internally in [`StageReturn`](#type-stagereturnfn).
 It takes a `ModularContext` and appends a stage at the given `Field` with the given `Type`, returning a new context.

+#### When to use it

+Use this type when you need to create a new `ModularContext` from a previous one.
+Mostly use internally by [`StageReturn`](#type-stagereturnfn), you should only need it for very advanced use-cases.

+#### Parameters

+- `Context`: [`ModularContext`](#type-modularcontext) - current context to modify
+- `Field: string`: string constant type setting the field on which the new type is added to the arguments map.
+- `Type: any`: type to use for the injected field, as well as use as constraint for future overrides of that field.

 <details>
 <summary>Reveal type</summary>